awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 In this type of policy, a predefined or custom metric and a target value for the metric is specified in a target\-tracking scaling policy configuration\.
 Aurora Auto Scaling creates and manages CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and target value\.
 The scaling policy adds or removes Aurora Replicas as required to keep the metric at, or close to, the specified target value\.
 In addition to keeping the metric close to the target value, a target\-tracking scaling policy also adjusts to fluctuations in the metric due to a changing workload\.
 Such a policy also minimizes rapid fluctuations in the number of available Aurora Replicas for your DB cluster\.

 For example, take a scaling policy that uses the predefined average CPU utilization metric\.
 Such a policy can keep CPU utilization at, or close to, a specified percentage of utilization, such as 40 percent\.

-Aurora Auto Scaling only scales a DB cluster if all Aurora Replicas in a DB cluster are in the available state\.
-If any of the Aurora Replicas are in a state other than available, Aurora Auto Scaling waits until the whole DB cluster becomes available for scaling\.
-Also, Aurora Auto Scaling only removes Aurora Replicas that it created\.

 **Note**
  For each Aurora DB cluster, you can create only one Auto Scaling policy for each target metric\.